 Although we tend to think of our cities as concrete jungles, our post-new urban environment is awash in plant life.
 The environmental benefits of these “weeds” go widely unrecognized when, in fact, this often invisible urban ecology can offer a fresh perspective on how cities perform.

-In celebration of the 200th anniversary of Manhattan's street grid, architects were asked to imagine the future of the city's master plan.
-Read about the competition and watch Pulitzer Prize-winning author Jon Meacham's video tour of the project's exhibition.
-VIDEO
+In celebration of the 200th anniversary of Manhattan’s street grid, architects were asked to imagine the future of the city’s master plan.
+Read about the competition and watch Pulitzer Prize-winning author Jon Meacham’s video tour of the project’s exhibition.

 Chefs are at their happiest when they go to a restaurant and know someone in charge is cooking well.
 That explains why so many of us are kooky for sushi.
+It’s either great or it isn’t.

 So far this year, police officers have stopped and frisked more than 1,500 New Yorkers a day on average, a statistic that may rise by the end of 2011.